 The largest gathering ever of the Penan people takes place at Warrior’s Day in Long Sayan.

-Rumah Nor victory in High Court is the first to recognize the rights of Sarawak’s indigenous peoples over traditional forest reserves.
+Rumah Nor victory in the High Court is the first to recognize the rights of Sarawak’s Indigenous peoples over traditional forest reserves.
 Hundreds of communities across Sarawak begin mapping and file similar land rights claims in court.

-First Microhydro Project is completed in Long Lawen, Belaga, Sarawak.
-Though the community is evicted for the Bakun dam, they flee the resettlement camp to reoccupy their ancestral lands and successfully complete the microhydro project.
+First micro hydro Project is completed in Long Lawen, Belaga, Sarawak.
+Though the community is evicted for the Bakun dam, they flee the resettlement camp to reoccupy their ancestral lands and successfully complete the micro hydro project in the new location.
 They win government approval to stay, and end all logging in their watershed.

-Indigenous lands defender Harrison Ngau receives grant to argue 30 land rights cases in High Court.
+Indigenous rights defender Harrison Ngau receives grant to argue 30 land rights cases in High Court.

 Uma Bawang wins the prestigious Equator Prize from the United Nations; award presented at the World Summit on Sustainable Development.

-Noriko Toyoda becomes Project Coordinator, and fosters links with West Kalimtan NGOs.
+Noriko Toyoda becomes Project Coordinator, and fosters links with West Kalimantan NGOs.

 Jessica Lawrence takes over as Project Director.
-Second Microhydro Project starts in Terian, Sabah.
+Second micro hydro project starts in Terian, Sabah.
 The community of Terian creates a conservation agreement to protect their watershed from logging.
 Youngest ambassador Carson Lamb goes to Borneo.
-Joe and Anna married in 2 pig event.
+Joe and Anna get married in 2 pig event.

-Community of Terian completes their microhydro system.
+Community of Terian completes their micro hydro system.
 Community of Long Lunyim creates a women’s organization to handle small grants for reforestation and gardening.
-They establish a community garden, and re-plant it after a devastating flood.
-The plant 300 native trees around the perimeter of their ancestral lands, and fruit trees on the farming plots of each family.
+They establish a community garden, which is replanted after a devastating flood.
+They plant 300 native trees around the perimeter of their ancestral lands, and fruit trees on the farming plots of each family.